-During your consultation, you can also discuss the typical cost in Colorado.
+During your consultation, you can also discuss the typical breast augmentation cost in Colorado.
 With so many options available, Dr. Murphy can customize the breast augmentation procedure to each individual patient, resulting in breasts that look and feel natural and just how you’ve always wanted them to.*

 Many of our Denver breast augmentation patients have graciously consented to before and after pictures being posted.
 You can view these before and after breast augmentation photos here.
 Through Dr. Murphy’s commitment to excellence in his work, he has become one of the most respected cosmetic breast surgeons in Colorado.*

 The Gummy Bear Implant offers the patient the most highly advanced Silicone Gel Implant available on the market today.
 The Gummy Bear implant is form stable due to its extensively cross-linked Silicone Gel making it the longest-lasting implant available.
 These gel implants are another addition to the realm of implants from which Dr. Murphy can choose to help his patients get the most natural looking and best results possible from breast augmentation.
 It is highly cohesive Silicone-gel implants that are approved for their safety and effectiveness by the Food and Drug Administration.

 Contact us today and learn more about this latest development in silicone-gel breast augmentation and the benefits they offer.*

 FINDING THE RIGHT BREAST SIZE AND SHAPE